KnowEnG/quickstart-demos/pipeline_readmes/README-GSC.md

   3) property_gene_set_alias: alias for the gene set from its original data source
   4) property_gene_set_description: description for the gene set from its original data source
   5) collection: name of the public gene set collection
   6) difference_score: difference of query_score (col7) and baseline_score(col8) divided by the largest difference in the file.
-This value is between 0 and 1 and reported when it is greater than 0.5
+This value is between 0 and 1.
   7) query_score: converged stationary probability of being at the property_gene_set node in the chosen heterogenous network given that you restart at any only gene node from the user gene set.
 This value is between 0 and 1.
   8) baseline_score: converged stationary probability of being at the property_gene_set node in the chosen heterogenous network given that you restart at any gene node.
 This value is between 0 and 1.
 - If "No" Option (Fisher Exact):